0nix/ggj21/twine/evidence_questioning.md

 "Oh so they are mistakes now, Sessler?"
 The Sergeant says defiantly.
 "Now that there's no explanation we're just calling this gross dereliction of duty a mistake?"

 "I should be the one grilling you, Sergeant."
 Lieutenant Sessler swings at the Sergeant's hand trained on his weapon.
 He wasn't expecting that.
 He flinches and motions away to keep the gun away from Sergeant Bayer's hand.
-"If I'm shouldering the blame, you are rolling in the mud with me too."
+"I'll show you a mistake worthy of all this company time!"

-"You wish you insubordinate oaf."
+"You wish, you insubordinate oaf."
 Sergeant Bayer snarls back.
-"This operation was hour idea, your brilliant plan to pull all the levers and favors you could get to put a body in front a press camera.
+"This operation was your idea, your brilliant plan to pull all the levers and favors you could get to put a body in front a press camera.
 The body of the most ordinary factory worker in the German Democratic Republic.
 If it were up to you, Albert Hassel would be eating gruel, blindfolded in a prison cell no larger than a coffin."
 He takes a few steps back and breaths deeply before continuing.
 Wrath continues to pour out of him.

 "As it happens, comrade, it's my job to get in the way of people like your ilk, Sessler.
 The Ministry is not your personal army, and I will see to it that after all is said and done, you face a jury.
 And I will personally make a point to that you cannot walk away from this instance of gross incompetence."